someengineering/resoto.com/docs/concepts/search/nesting.md

 :::

-A subquery is a complete, standalone query and can use the features of any other query.
+A nested search is a complete, standalone query and can use the features of any other query.

-The result of a subquery is merged with the original node under the given merge name.
+The result of a nested search is merged with the original node under the given merge name.

-If the merge name is a simple literal, zero or one result of the subquery is expected.
-This also means, that the graph traversal of the subquery stops, when the first matching element is found.
+If the merge name is a simple literal, zero or one result of the nested search is expected.
+This also means, that the graph traversal of the nested search stops, when the first matching element is found.

-If the expected result of the subquery is a list, than the merge name has to be defined with square brackets.
+If the expected result of the nested search is a list, than the merge name has to be defined with square brackets.

 :::tip Example